 As part of your assessment you will be assessed on your commitment to CPD.
 This can be demonstrated by regular use of planning and recording documents such as those provided by the professional institution with which you are a member/chartered.
+Alternatively, a CPD template with guidance can be found on the SoBRA website.
 The applicant should submit three years' worth of CPD logs with their application.
+There is a minimum requirement of 30 hours CPD per year, with at least half being relevant to brownfield risk assessment.